Women's association football: Africa

 The Women's Africa Cup of Nations is an international women's football competition held every two years and sanctioned by the Confederation of African Football (CAF).
 It was first contested in 1991, but was not held biennially until 1998.
 Nigeria is the most successful nation in the tournament's history with 11 titles.

+The CAF Women's Champions League is an international competition that involves the top women's club teams from countries affiliated with the Confederation of African Football.

 Asia

 The AFC Women's Asian Cup is a quadrennial competition in women's football for national teams which belong to the Asian Football Confederation (AFC).
 It is the oldest women's international football competition and premier women's football competition in the AFC region for national teams.

 The SAFF Women's Championship, also called the South Asian Football Federation Women's Cup, is a competition for women's national football teams governed by the South Asian Football Federation (SAFF).
 India won the first 5 editions, beating Nepal four times and Bangladesh once in the final.
 Bangladesh is the current champion having defeated Nepal by 3–1 goals on 19 September 2022 in the final.